 Ochre and Petrol Ink Bougainvillea by Cole & Son from Wallpaperdirect

 3. Paint your interior walls a beautiful colour: If your walls are scuffed and tired, they could probably benefit from a fresh coat of paint.
 Before you decide on a shade, check interior blogs and magazines for on-trend paint colours.
 Green paint shades and Classic Blue are the most talked-about paint colour trends for 2020.
-Try Designerpaint who stock a wide range of brands including Farrow & Ball, Little Greene and Sanderson.
+Try Designerpaint, which stocks a wide range of brands, including Farrow & Ball, Little Greene and Sanderson.